 Some might say: "So what's the harm?
 It doesn't hurt anybody.
 It is only in the mind."
 Many women would even say: "Women don't have that problem; it's a man's problem."
-And yet many women become steeped in romance novels, magazine articles and soap operas filled with implied or even explicit sex scenes.
+And yet many women become steeped in romance novels, magazine articles, and soap operas filled with implied or even explicit sex scenes.

 Most men and women in society today would say, "What's the big deal?
 It doesn't hurt anybody."

-But take some serious time to consider this subject of "Visual Immorality" from a Biblical perspective.
+But take some serious time to consider this subject of "visual Immorality" from a Biblical perspective.
 Did the Creator know what He was talking about when He warned that looking at another in lust is harmful?

-Beside the typical visual images of human sexuality already mentioned, there is the new technological frontier of the Internet.
+Besides the typical visual images of human sexuality already mentioned, there is the new technological frontier of the Internet.
 Apparently, more than 60 percent of Internet traffic today is pornography available from the World Wide Web.

 So how do we answer the question, "Why is visual immorality harmful, and how does it detract from our happiness?"

-The constant bombardment of visual images of human sexuality from all directions, builds memory banks and produces continual comparison of the bodies of other females or males.
+The constant bombardment of visual images of human sexuality from all directions builds memory banks and produces continual comparison of the bodies of other females or males.
 The visually "perfect" body leads to continuing comparison throughout life.
 Those who have been continually stimulated with visual immorality soon find that their mates do not have perfect bodies.